Trump on mission to sell US overseas as Senate trial resumes

 That meeting could be the most significant, said analyst Matt Goodman, given Trump’s many disagreements with Europe over tax and trade policy, like a new digital levy by the French that will force American tech giants such as Amazon and Google to pay up.

-“She's new and she's formidable,” said Goodman, who studies international economic policy as a senior vice president at the Center for Strategic and International Studies.
+“She's new and she's formidable,” said Goodman, who studies international economic policy as a senior vice president at the Center for Strategic and International Studies in Washington.

 He predicted a difficult year ahead for U.S.-EU relations.